Robert Montgomery Martin

 Robert Montgomery Martin (c.
-1801 – 6 September 1868), commonly referred to as "Montgomery Martin", was an Anglo-Irish author and civil servant.
+1801 – 6 September 1868) was an Anglo-Irish author and civil servant.
 He served as Colonial Treasurer of Hong Kong from 1844 to 1845.
 He was a founding member of the Statistical Society of London (1834), the Colonial Society (1837), and the East India Association (1867).

 Biography

 Early life

 Robert Montgomery Martin was born in Dublin, Ireland, into a Protestant family, the son of John Martin and Mary Hawkins; and trained as a doctor.

 About 1820 he went out to Ceylon, under the patronage of Sir Hardinge Giffard, a friend of his father.
 Travelling onwards to the Cape of Good Hope, where he arrived in June 1823; he joined the expedition of HMS Leven and HMS Barracouta under William Fitzwilliam Owen, bound for Delagoa Bay.
 Martin was temporarily appointed assistant surgeon, serving also as botanist and naturalist on the south-east coast of Africa, Madagascar, and Indian Ocean islands.

 On 10 November 1824 Martin left the expedition at Mombassa, and by way of Mauritius made his way back to the Cape.
 Later he set sail for New South Wales returning to India around the end of 1828.
 He lived there for a year, before sailing back to England in 1830.